-When implementing an Electronic Quality Management System Software (eQMS) in your Medical Device or Pharmaceutical company, this software in many cases needs to be validated.
+When implementing an Electronic Quality Management System (eQMS) in your Medical Device or Pharmaceutical company, this software in many cases needs to be validated.
 Therefore, you need to make sure that your system is working and meets its intended use.

 In this article, we will cover typical eQMS processes that either need or do not need software validation.
 We will also discuss various regulations and standards that dictate requirements to validate your eQMS.
 Besides that, touch upon how QMS software validation is done.